-One should never think that a succession plan will stand the test of time.
-The world is ever-changing and a succession plan needs to be adjusted to manage the changes.
-Succession plans need to remain current and constantly revised and updated.
+One should never think that a succession plan will stand forever.
+The world keeps changing, and a succession plan needs to be adjusted to manage the changes.
+Succession plans need to remain current and must constantly be revised and updated.
 Make the revision of the succession plan an annual objective of the talent management process.

 - Top performers don’t always make the best leaders

-Placing someone as a successor based purely on their past performance, in a past role, is a big mistake.
+Placing someone as a successor purely on the basis of past performance in a former role is a big mistake.
 Just because someone is an excellent swimmer, it does not automatically mean they will be an excellent swimming coach.
 The skills required are very different.
-Thus always consider an individual’s potential and readiness and if need be look to other departments for talent.
-They may not be performing the exact same role, but may have the correct skillset required.
+Thus always consider an individual’s potential and readiness, and if need be look to other departments for talent.
+They may not be performing the exact same role, but may have the correct skill set required.